ying-tang/help-documentation/_userguides/Cloud_Images_Provided_by_IBM.md

 5. The `tempURL` displayed will be valid for next 24 hours so you can download the cloud image.

-## <a name="tempURL"></a>Upload an image to IBM Blue Box Cloud Glance repository using your cloud image `tempURL`
+## <a name="tempURL"></a>Upload an image to IBM Bluemix Private Cloud Glance repository using your cloud image `tempURL`

 **Notes:**

 * Only users with the `cloud_admin` role will be able to make an image public to other users and to the project.
-* Uploading an image to Glance by using the `tempUrl` directly as an image location cannot be used for IBM Blue Box Cloud that has blocked the outbound Internet access from the OpenStack control plane.
+* Uploading an image to Glance by using the `tempUrl` directly as an image location cannot be used for IBM Bluemix Private Cloud that has blocked the outbound Internet access from the OpenStack control plane.
-* Uploading an image to Glance by using the `tempUrl` directly as an image location is supported *only* on Blue Box Cloud 2.1.0 and later, **not** on releases PRIOR to 2.1.0.
+* Uploading an image to Glance by using the `tempUrl` directly as an image location is supported *only* on IBM Bluemix Private Cloud 2.1.0 and later, **not** on releases PRIOR to 2.1.0.
-* For IBM Blue Box Clouds on releases PRIOR to 2.1 or with no outbound Internet access, follow the instructions in [Upload an image to an IBM Blue Box Cloud Glance repository using downloaded image files](#downloadedimages).
+* For IBM Bluemix Private Clouds on releases PRIOR to 2.1 or with no outbound Internet access, follow the instructions in [Upload an image to an IBM Bluemix Private Cloud Glance repository using downloaded image files](#downloadedimages).

 You can either upload an image with the [OpenStack dashboard](#createimage-dashboard) or the [command line client](#createimage-cli).

 ### <a name="createimage-dashboard"></a>Upload an image using the OpenStack dashboard

-1. Log in to the IBM Blue Box Cloud OpenStack dashboard.
+1. Log in to the IBM Bluemix Private Cloud OpenStack dashboard.
 2. Under the **Project** panel, expand **Compute** and click **Images**.
 3. Click **Create Image** in the page.
 Specify the following parameters in the new page, and click **Create Image**.